Zhuang955/reimagined-tribble/README.md

        * GitHub username 4: jes98lhu
        * GitHub username 5:
    * When did you complete this exercise?
 We complete this exercise on Mar 4th.
    * How long did it take your team to complete this exercise?
-Less than a hour.
+An hour

 ## Table of Contents